Judge: Census violated order; demands mass text to workers

 Koh’s injunction last week suspended a Sept.
 30 deadline for ending the head count and also a Dec.
 31 deadline for turning in numbers used to determine how many congressional seats each state gets in a process known as apportionment.
 By doing this, the deadlines reverted back to a previous Census Bureau plan that had field operations ending Oct.
 31 and the reporting of apportionment figures at the end of April.

-By issuing the injunction, the judge sided with civil rights groups and local governments that had sued the U.S. Census Bureau and the U.S. Department of Commerce, arguing that minorities and others in hard-to-count communities would be missed if the counting ended in September.
+By issuing the injunction, the judge sided with civil rights groups and local governments that had sued the U.S. Census Bureau and the U.S. Department of Commerce.
+Those groups had argued that minorities and others in hard-to-count communities would be missed if the counting ended in September.

 Koh referred to a tweet by the Commerce Department and Census Bureau last Monday that they now were targeting Oct.
 5 as the date to end the census as “a hasty and unexplained change to the Bureau’s operations that was created in 4 days.”